2013 Seattle Seahawks season

 The 2013 season was the Seattle Seahawks' 38th in the National Football League (NFL) and their fourth under head coach Pete Carroll.
 With the Seahawks tenth win in the eleventh week of the season, the team secured double-digit victories in consecutive seasons for the first time in franchise history.
 Their 13–3 regular season record is tied with the 2005 season for the best in franchise history.
-Seattle’s defense in 2013 is regarded by many to be one of the best in NFL history.
+Seattle's defense in 2013 is regarded by many to be one of the best in NFL history.

-Seattle entered the 2013 season at 17/2 odds to win Super Bowl XLVIII, just short of the Denver Broncos and San Francisco 49ers at 6/1.
-This was despite placing second in the NFC West and dropping its divisional round game against the Atlanta Falcons the previous year.
-The Seahawks were, by power ranking, ranked the strongest team by an NFL.com analyst before the season and by ESPN analysts after the regular season.
-The defense led the league in points allowed (231), yards allowed (4,378), and takeaways (39), the first team to lead all three categories since the 1985 Chicago Bears.
-Their +186 point differential is the best in franchise history.

 The Seahawks clinched the NFC's No. 1 seed and homefield advantage throughout the playoffs with their 13–3 record.
 The Seahawks defeated the New Orleans Saints 23–15 in the Divisional round and the San Francisco 49ers 23–17 in the NFC Championship.
 In Super Bowl XLVIII, they defeated the Denver Broncos 43–8 for their first Super Bowl victory in franchise history.
-Of Seattle's thirteen wins, eight of them were decided by eleven points or more, with their season-best margin being a 45-17 win against the Jaguars.
-There were eight instances of the Seahawks allowing two touchdowns or less.
-The 2013 Seahawks' 14.4 points allowed per game in the regular season is the lowest in franchise history.
+Of Seattle's thirteen wins, eight of them were decided by eleven points or more, with their season-best margin being a 45–17 win against the Jaguars.
+There were eight instances of the Seahawks allowing two touchdowns or fewer.
+The Seahawks allowed just 14.4 points per game in the regular season, a team record still standing today.
+The defense led the league in points allowed (231), yards allowed (4,378), and takeaways (39), the first team to lead all three categories since the 1985 Chicago Bears.
+The Seahawks finished the season with a point differential of +186, a team record still standing today.

-They ranked #18 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.
+The 2013 Seahawks rank #18 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.